 In my earlier article, I walked through keeping a Linear backlog in sync with OpenSpec as an agent moved a change through Propose, Apply, and Archive.
 That workflow worked, but it relied on modifying OpenSpec itself.
+This revisit achieves the same integration with stock OpenSpec — the Linear sync now lives entirely in a skill, openspec-linearized, so there is nothing to fork or patch.

 What the Skill Does